The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/bridgeville-pa-1025-washington-pike.md

 latitudeLongitude = ["40.36444672","-80.11325788"]
 +++

 ***1025 Washington Pike*** was a *Pizza Time Theatre/Chuck E. Cheese* that opened on February 17, 1983, as a franchised *Pizza Time Theatre* with a Balcony Stage Show and closed in October 2002 with the 2-Stage.
 It was located in the Chartiers Valley Shopping Center.
-This store relocated to the {{< wiki-link "Bridgeville, PA (1035 Washington Pike)" >}} which is still open to this day.
+This store relocated to the [Bridgeville, PA (1035 Washington Pike)] which is still open to this day.

 ## History